voloko/uki/docs/introduction.markdown

       binding: { model: bob, modelProp: 'age' } }
     ).attach();

-### Nodejs require
+### Node.js require

 Uki core is a collection of modules each of which can be used separately.
-Uki uses CommonJs specification and `require` function to build modules together.
+Uki uses the Common.JS Modules specification to build modules together.

-To use modules separately you need uki tools sever/builder.
-Once installed you can use require in your client side code.
-For example instead of requiring all the core you can use only the utility functions:
+To use modules separately you need the uki tools server/builder.
+Once installed you can use `require` in your client-side code.
+For example, instead of requiring the full core, you can require only the utility functions:

     var utils = require('uki-core/utils');
     var keys = utils.keys({ foo: 1, bar: 2});